 - Help or Learn Topics: Opens the article in your default browser.

-The Photoshop Search has an advanced algorithm that allows the use of synonyms.
-For example, searching for “Retouch” will return search results that are relevant to retouching.
+Photoshop Search has an advanced algorithm that allows the use of synonyms.
+For example, searching for “Retouch” will return search results relevant to retouching.
 This includes tools such as the Clone Stamp Tool, Healing Brush Tool, and Patch Tool.